tekpinar/correlationplus/README.md

 ## Licensing

-correplationPlus is developed and released under Licence.
+correplationPlus is developed and released under GNU Lesser GPL Licence.
-Please read to the LICENSE file to know more.
+Please read to the COPYING and COPYING.LESSER files to know more.